 - With relevancy – to the current time and to the targeted constituent

-In between asks, connect with donors like they’re your family.
+In between tasks, connect with donors like they’re your family.
 Nothing else really matters.

 1. Keep Connecting